Setting Up A HTTPS To HTTP Reverse Proxy

 Sounds good?
 Let's proceed.

 Launch the JSCAPE MFT Gateway Manager.
-It's a Web GUI, so it runs on any popular browser, including Chrome, Firefox, Safari, and Internet Explorer.
+It's a Web GUI running on any popular browser, including Chrome, Firefox, Safari, and Internet Explorer.

-Once you've launched the Manager, navigate to the Services menu and then click the Add button.
+Once you've launched the Manager, navigate to the Services menu and click the Add button.

-Select HTTPS/HTTP as the proxy service protocol from the Protocol drop-down list and then click OK.
+Select HTTPS/HTTP as the proxy service protocol from the Protocol drop-down list and click OK.

 select-https-http-protocol

 Enter the IP/host address of your reverse proxy.
-This will be the IP address/hostname your reverse proxy will be listening on and where external clients will be connecting to via HTTPS.
-Also specify the port number.
+This will be the IP address/hostname your reverse proxy will be listening to and where external clients will connect via HTTPS.
+Also, specify the port number.
 The usual value is 443.

 https-http-settings